List of Sharpe series characters: William Dodd

 In Sharpe's Fortress Dodd has allied with Manu Bappoo and has been promoted to colonel.
 Once again he survives defeat at the Battle of Argaum and withdraws to the mountain fortress of Gawilghur.
 There he makes plans to usurp power from his Indian employers.
 He welcomes Obadiah Hakeswill, an old antagonist of Sharpe's, when the former deserts, making him an officer in the Cobras.
 When the fortress is stormed by the British, Dodd betrays the Indian commander and locks the gates of the inner keep against both the retreating Indian defenders and the British assault force.
 Newly commissioned Ensign Sharpe leads a small force over the walls and traps Dodd on the ramparts.
 Dodd first kills Sharpe's young Arab servant, Ahmed, then almost defeats Sharpe in single combat, inflicting the facial scar which becomes Sharpe's most noted feature in later novels.
-He is only defeated and killed after the intervention of Sharpe's companion Sergeant Lockart.
+He is only defeated and killed after the intervention of Sharpe's companion Sergeant Lockhart.

 The Dodd of the television series is a British deserter but makes no reference to the real Dodd's back story.
 The film begins with the massacre at Chasalgaon in 1803 before skipping forward to the post-Waterloo period, circa 1817.
 By now, Dodd is the effective ruler of the region, being the lover of the regent Madhuvanthi.
 Dodd meets Sharpe and Patrick Harper when they arrive at his fort posing as deserters and offers them places in his army until he learns their true allegiance.
 He has arranged a mine to take care of the attacking British force but Sharpe and Harper manage to escape during the attack and set off the mine prematurely.
 Seeing his cause lost, Dodd kills Madhuvanthi and attempts to flee with the royal treasury but is confronted by Sharpe.
 A sword fight between the two men sees Dodd disarmed after which Sharpe forces him to sit on the throne he had coveted and skewering him through the chest with his sword, pinning him to it.